Providing support every step of the way

 First Episode Psychosis programs help young people with symptoms of serious mental illness get the treatment they need to get better, get their lives on track, and pursue their life goals.
 Research conducted by the National Institute of Mental Health (NIMH) shows that, compared to typical care, people with early psychosis who receive Coordinated Specialty Care in FEP programs (CSC-FEP) experience greater improvement in their symptoms, relationships, and quality of life; are more involved in work or school; and stay in treatment longer.

-Pennsylvania currently has eight FEP program sites:
+Pennsylvania currently has nine FEP program sites:

 NAMI has a variety of FEP resources, including an Expansion Toolkit that provides background, research, and ideas for how individuals and families can get involved in advocating for FEP programs.